 To extend its efforts on emergency preparedness, incident reporting, and prevention, Collin College has established the SOBI Care Team.
 The SOBI Care Team is made up of Collin College administrators, faculty, staff, and police from each campus throughout the College District, and serves as a central network focused on preventive and timely intervention before a crisis arises.
-The SOBI Care Team has designed a process that reflects the best practices for referring, assessing, responding to, and assisting students who may display various levels of distressed, disturbed, and/or unregulated behavior.
+The SOBI Care Team has designed a process that reflects the best practices for referring, assessing, responding to, and assisting students who may display various levels of concerning behaviors.